hygraph/reference-marketing-website/README.md

 cp .env.local.example .env.local
 ```

 Inside of your newly created `.env.local` file, provide values for the variable.
 These variables can be found in the [project settings UI](https://graphcms.com/docs/guides/concepts/apis#working-with-apis).
+Here you need the ContentAPI URL.

 ```env
 NEXT_PUBLIC_GRAPHCMS_URL=